particle-iot/docs/src/content/reference/firmware.md

 STARTUP(softap_set_application_page_handler(myPages, nullptr));
 ```

 The `softap_set_application_page_handler` is set during startup.
-When the system is in setup mode, and a request is made for an unknown URL, the system
+When the system is in setup mode (listening mode, blinking dark blue), and a request is made for an unknown URL, the system
 calls the page handler function provided by the application (here, `myPages`.)

 The page handler function is called whenever an unknown URL is requested.
 It is called with these parameters: